Nebual/space-couch/README.md

   * Has giant throttle lever, or https://img1.etsystatic.com/000/0/6355253/il_fullxfull.340992455.jpg
   * http://nebtown.info/ss/neb/2019_12_18_19-56-23.png
   * http://nebtown.info/ss/neb/2019_12_18_19-56-41.png
+  * Top-down view (eg. Sunless Skies); 'drifting forward' at 100% speed (10km/s? 'legal speed'?), but can use thrusters to accel faster/slower/left/right relative to other objects (asteroids, debris fields, other ships) in the plane/route.
+    * steering wheel/throttle for controls
+    * top-down allows seeing and avoiding obstacles from all directions, which improves positional damage (debris hitting right shields), unusual flight models (eg. primary thrusters are down, so move entirely via strafe)
+  * Alternatively Kart view: allows seeing further ahead, but means only "the front" of ship is interesting

 * Navigation
   * 3D gyroscoped panoramic parallax view of space, including constellations
   * Reuses Weapons's view - but while Weapons ignore the stars to focus on the foreground,